 The stew was good.
 Pearl onions.
 Vegetables.
 Chunks of beef.

 Anyway, so dinner was fine.
 Good, but overpriced for the area, and nothing that I couldn't get at any of a bunch of Chinese cafes so nothing compelled me to return.

-In October 2009 Hot Stuff Cafe participated in DineLA and the menu looked pretty interesting so WeezerMonkey and her co-worker decided to try it with me.
+In October 2009 Hot Stuff Cafe!!! participated in DineLA and the menu looked pretty interesting so WeezerMonkey and her co-worker decided to try it with me.
 Unfortunately, we weren't allowed to pick what we wanted from each of the three courses, but had to order entire set menus.
 Hey!
-That wasn't clear on the DineLA website, and while we liked some dishes, but didn't like the way the set courses were arranged.
+That wasn't clear on the DineLA website, and while we liked some dishes, we didn't like the way the set courses were arranged.
 Also, WeezerMonkey and I could've sworn we remembered the lunch price was $16, but it was $22 when we were there.
 And double-checking the website afterward also confirmed the $22 price.
 So either we were both mistaken, or the price was adjusted after we initially viewed it.
 We were pretty sure it was the latter though because the price difference would have influenced us not to go.

 Anyway, so we opted not to get any of the DineLA menus, and to order from the regular lunch menu instead.

 The restaurant offered a variety of slushy, fruity drinks.
 This wasn't mine so I don't remember the flavor.